 - Tax Number: the tax number that has been assigned to your company by the government taxing authority.
 This is the tax number that will be displayed on customers’ bills.

 - Tax Type: some specific sales tax types have a special treatment in the Grenadine system and are included in specialized tax reports.
-If the tax you have defined here corresponds to one of the types listed in this drop-down, select the appropriate match.
+If the tax you have defined here corresponds to one of the types listed in the drop-down, select the appropriate match.
 If not, simply leave it as “Other”.

 Step 3 – Set up Tax Zones